Classic Macaroni Salad Recipe

 This is his recipe for classic macaroni salad and while it can be used for any BBQ, potluck or cookout, his is typically made for use in one dish: the garbage plate.

 The Garbage Plate, deemed New York’s unhealthiest dish, uses macaroni salad as its base.
 The added Hot Sauce adds plenty of juice to the dish, which is the main reason I think he prefers a dry macaroni salad.

-But regardless of whether you plan on eating this as part of a garbage plate or at a potluck, if you’ve ever wondered how to make macaroni salad, I can tell you he’s recipe does result in one yummy classic macaroni salad.
+But regardless of whether you plan on eating this as part of a garbage plate or at a potluck, I can tell you his recipe does result in one yummy classic macaroni salad.
 (And I’m not just saying that because he’s my hubby!)

 I do like making it the day before, though, especially if I’m hosting as it’s one less thing to worry about the morning of!

 Instead of spending time mincing all of your veggies into super small, itty bitty pieces, try using a mini food processor.

 They are easy to clean and will get the job done in a fraction of the time.
 For best results, make sure to at least roughly chop ingredients before processing them.

 Since you like this classic Macaroni Salad, you may like these other easy potluck recipes:

 Tools for making Classic Macaroni Salad: